Barbara Wood (politician)

 Barbara Wood is an American politician, who was elected to the Maine House of Representatives in 2020.
-She will represent the 38th House District as a member of the Maine Democratic Party.
+She represented the 38th House District as a member of the Maine Democratic Party.

 Prior to her election to the legislature Wood served on Portland, Maine City Council.
 Her election to that body in 1988 made her the state's first out LGBTQ officeholder.